Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesTokens.md

 titles: API, Configuration, Virtual Terminal, Reporting -->

+**Standard Use Cases**

-If the Tokenization Payment Type is enabled for the transacting MID in ClientLine Enterprise (CLX), Commerce Hub will tokenize the card and return the paymentTokens object in the response:
+- If the Tokenization Payment Type is enabled for the transacting MID in ClientLine Enterprise (CLX), Commerce Hub will tokenize the card and return the paymentTokens object in the response:

 ```json